jackonelli/wednesday-world-cup/README.md

 }
 ```

-By making the inner types private (by not adding public identifiers: `PlayoffScore(pub GoalCount, pub GoalCount)`), the only way to construct a `PlayoffScore` is via the `try_new` constructor which _parses_ the goal counts into a validated score.
+By making the inner types private (by not adding public identifiers: `PlayoffScore(pub GoalCount, pub GoalCount)`),
+the only way to construct a `PlayoffScore` is via the `try_new` constructor which _parses_ the goal counts into a validated score.
-Every function that deals with playoff scores can now take input of the `PlayoffScore` type and not have to worry about equal results and the API is spared `Result<T, E>` return types in every function.
+Every function that deals with playoff scores can now take inputs of type `PlayoffScore` and not have to worry about equal results and the API is spared `Result<T, E>` return types (which, in rust, is a must for functions that can fail) in every function.

 ### Functional